 Will having a union mean I’m going to have to start submitting time sheets?

-ASEs will democratically decide on terms of employment like this.
-Currently, Western Administration has the right to start requiring time sheets, while under collective bargaining a provision like this would have to be voted on by ASEs to go into effect.
+Student employees will democratically decide on terms of employment like this.
+Currently, Western Administration has the right to start requiring time sheets, but under collective bargaining a provision like this would have to be voted on by student employees to go into effect.

-Will Academic Student Employees have to go on strike?
+Will Student Employees have to go on strike?

-The elected Academic Student Employee bargaining team may ask Academic Student Employees to vote to authorize a strike if necessary to win a fair contract.
-In order to authorize a strike, 2/3rds of voting Academic Student Employees must vote in favor.
+The elected bargaining team may ask Student Employees to vote to authorize a strike if necessary to win a fair contract.
+In order to authorize a strike, 2/3rds of voting Student Employees must vote in favor.

 UW Postdocs, UC Postdocs and UC Academic Researchers all recently negotiated strong contracts without striking, but were prepared to strike if necessary.
 In those cases a supermajority of Postdocs and Academic Researchers voted to authorize a strike.

-If Academic Student Employees decide that a strike is necessary to win a strong contract, there will be time to make contingency plans to ensure important experiments and research are not damaged.
+If Western Student Employees decide that a strike is necessary to win a strong contract, there will be time to make contingency plans to ensure important experiments and research are not damaged.